MicrosoftDocs/data-api-builder-docs/data-api-builder/transactions-behavior.md

 ---
 title: Usage and behavior of transactions created by Data API builder
-description: This document contains details about the transactions created by Data API builder.
+description: This document aims to outline details about the transactions created by Data API builder.
 author: severussundar
 ms.author: shyamsundarj
 ms.service: data-api-builder